Master of Science in Geology

 GEOL 6603Geologic Writing Seminar2

 Graduate students may not sign up for GEOL 6650 (Thesis) until their thesis prospectus has been submitted and approved by the Thesis Committee.
-Additionally, all graduate students are required to present at least one geology colloquium dealing with their thesis topic prior to taking their oral examination.
+Additionally, all Research Concentration graduate students are required to present at least one geology colloquium dealing with their thesis topic prior to taking their oral examination.
+Students may repeat GEOL 6650 as needed.